X

 GEAR UP + GO WITH A GUIDE

-You’ll find nordic ski rentals and gear at friendly outfitters all over Western Montana’s Glacier Country and Montana's Yellowstone Country.
-Guided tours are available throughout the region, and offer a seamless nordic skiing experience for both beginners and experts.
+You'll find Nordic ski rentals and gear at friendly outfitters all over Western Montana's Glacier Country, Southwest Montana and Montana's Yellowstone Country.
+Guided tours are available throughout the regions, and can offer a seamless Nordic skiing experience for both beginners and experts.

-For information on gear, guides and outfitters, visit glaciermt.com and visityellowstonecountry.com.
+For information on gear, guides and outfitters, visit:

 Know Before You Go